nconde25/Monitor-Refresh-Rate-Switcher/README.md

 Save and rebuild with PyInstaller.

-## ⚠️ Notes
+## Notes

 The refresh rate will change even if your monitor doesn't support it, without warning.

 Taskbar behavior is limited by Windows 11 design: the icon may start in the overflow menu until you pin it visible manually.
-For this I highly recommend ExplorerPatcher so it's always visible.
+For this I highly recommend [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher) so it's always visible.

 Only affects the primary monitor.